tdss/dariusztarczynski-neat-blog/src/posts/suprise-is-the-king-of-behavioral-change.md

 ![a frame from kinder surprise unpacking youtube video](/static/img/brave_kfish89sra.png)

-## Homework: How often does your brand surprise your customers?
+## How often does your brand surprise your customers?

+It is good to ask yourself this question.
+Good marketers know how to use the power of surprise to increase customer loyalty.

 ## Sources: